Ponte Morandi: Construction

 The viaduct was built between 1963 and 1967 by the Società Italiana per Condotte d'Acqua, costing 3.8 billion Italian lire and opened on 4 September 1967.
 It had a length of 1182 m, a height above the valley of 45 m at road level, and three reinforced concrete pylons reaching 90 m in height; the maximum span was 210 m.
-It featured diagonal cable stays, with the vertical trestle-like supports made up of sets of Vs, one set carrying the roadway deck, while the other pair of inverted Vs supported the top ends of two pairs of diagonal stay cables.
+It featured diagonal cable stays, with three vertical trestle-like supports made up of sets of Vs, one (lower, more splayed) set carrying the roadway deck, while the other, taller pair of inverted Vs supported the top ends of two pairs of diagonal stay cables.

 The viaduct was officially opened on 4 September 1967 in the presence of Italian President Giuseppe Saragat.

 Maintenance and strengthening

 The bridge had been subject to continual restoration work from the 1970s due to an incorrect initial assessment of the effects of creep of the concrete.
 This resulted in excessive deferred displacement of the vehicle deck so that it was neither level nor flat; at the worst points, it undulated in all three dimensions.
 Only after continual measurement, redesign, and associated structural work was the vehicle deck considered acceptable, approaching horizontal by the mid-1980s.

 In a 1979 report, Morandi himself said "I think [sic] that sooner or later, maybe in a few years, it will be necessary to resort to a treatment consisting of the removal of all traces of rust on the exposure of the reinforcements, to fill the patches, with epoxidic style resins, and finally to cover everything up with elastomers of very high chemical resistance".

 In the 1990s, the tendons (the steel wires, cables, and threaded bars, designed to produce the bridge's prestressed concrete) on pillar 11 appeared to be most damaged.
 About 30% of the tendons had corroded away.
 The load of the bridge was 7000 kg per tendon, whereas the tendons were originally capable of carrying 15000 kg.
 A single truck can weigh as much as 44000 kg.
 As of the collapse of the bridge, only pillar 11 had been internally inspected in the 1990s, showing severed and oxidized strands.
 From 1990 onward, the easternmost pillar 11 had its stays strengthened by flanking them with external steel cables.
 Pillar 10 had the stays at the top strengthened with steel sheathing in the 1990s.
 Following the collapse, many questions have been raised about the stays.
 Morandi's similar bridge in Venezuela suffered one or more stay cable failures in 1979/1980, with collapse imminent.